openhab/openhab-addons/bundles/org.openhab.binding.freeboxos/README.md

 **Step 1** At binding startup, if no token is recorded in the Freebox Server (bridge) configuration, the binding will run a pairing request

-**Step 2** Run to your Freebox and approve the pairing request for openHAB Freebox Binding that is displayed on the Freebox screen
+**Step 2** Run to your Freebox and approve the pairing request for openHAB FreeboxOS Binding that is displayed on the Freebox screen

 **Step 3** the application token is automatically recorded in the Freebox Server (bridge) configuration

 **Step 4** you can use the console command `freeboxos apptoken` to display the application token and use it later to set up your thing in a configuration file

-**Optionally** you can log in your Freebox admin console to allocate needed rights to openHAB
+**Step 5** log in your Freebox admin console to allocate needed rights to FreeboxOS Binding

 Once initialized, the thing will generate all available channels.